What is header bidding and how does it work?

 The goal of header bidding has always been for the good of publishers: to even up the playing field and offer up their valuable audiences and inventory against behemoth platforms such as Google and Facebook.

-But how and when did this technology begin, and shape into the publisher monetization solution we know today?
+But how and when did this technology begin, and shape into the publisher monetization solution

 - 2017: AppNexus and Rubicon Project launch Prebid.org in a “collaborative industry effort” to make the marketplace a more even ecosystem, delivering “unbiased programmatic monetization solutions” for premium publishers.
 To date, Prebid is the most widely-used header bidding wrapper in the world.